 A good attorney can provide you with a percentage of wins and references if you want them.
 If they can’t, think twice about using them.

-Your Hometown West Virginia Lawyers for Nursing Home Abuse
+Your Choice for a Nursing Home Abuse Lawyer in Charleston

 If you’re in Charleston, WV, and you suspect your loved one has suffered abuse, don’t wait.
-Contact the elder care lawyers at Stewart Bell, PLLC.
+Contact the nursing home abuse lawyers at Stewart Bell, PLLC.
 We’re ready to answer any questions you have and protect your rights and those of your loved one.
 Call us at 304-345-1700 or use our easy online form to get your free consultation.